Home | Hiking | DNWR | Hidden Forest

 Hidden Forest

 This moderately strenuous hike follows an old road up a canyon into the mountains to a hidden ponderosa pine forest.
-The Hidden Forest starts at the first ponderosa pines (3.7 miles out), and the road ends at an old game warden cabin (5.6 miles out).
+The Hidden Forest starts at the first ponderosa pines (3.7 miles out) and continues to the crest of the mountains.
+The road ends at an old, hand-hewn log cabin (5.6 miles out).
 This is a good place to camp, sit beneath the pines, enjoy to coolness, and listen to the wind and the birds.
-Water is available at the cabin, so this is a good backpacking destination, but it is a popular place and can can be crowded on weekends.
+Water is available at the cabin, so this is a good backpacking destination, but it is a popular place and can be crowded on weekends.

 Link to map or elevation profile.